Lufthansa Flight 181: Hostage ordeal

 During the five-day ordeal, the hijackers terrorized the passengers and crew with verbal abuse, physical assaults, and restraint, subjecting them to psychological torture and threats of further physical harm or death.
-They also sifted through the passengers' passports, luggage, and personal possessions, searching for clues indicating Jewish identity.
+They frequently yelled at passengers, demanding Jewish passengers to identify themselves and sifted through the passengers' passports, luggage, and personal possessions to search for clues indicating Jewish identity.
 At one point, Mahmoud found a Montblanc pen in a passenger's luggage.
 Mistaking the snowcap logo on the cap of the pen for the Star of David, he accused the female passenger of being Jewish.
 Despite the passenger's desperate denial, Mahmoud declared, "You report for shooting tomorrow morning at 8:30, understood?"
-Almost as feared as the leader Mahmoud was Andrawes Sayeh, whom some passengers later described as equally zealous.
+The hijackers also reacted with rage upon finding a watch from Junghans, a company whose logo also bore resemblance to the Star of David, among the possessions of passengers.
+Almost as feared as the leader, Mahmoud, was Andrawes Sayeh, whom some passengers later described as equally zealous.

 Aribert Martin, one of the West German GSG 9 commandos who stormed the Lufthansa Landshut aircraft in Mogadishu to rescue the hostages, recalled, "The first thing that hit me was an unbelievable stench.
 The terrorists hadn't let the hostages go to the toilet, so the passengers had to relieve themselves in their seats.
 This had been going on for five days.
 I could smell that stench for years."
 This recollection was echoed by his colleague, Peter Horstmüller, who also stormed the aircraft, and other GSG 9 commandos.